CeedElemRestriction

 - Parameters:

-max_points – [out] Variable to store size of elements
+CeedElemRestrictionmax_points – [out] Variable to store maximum number of points in an element

 - Returns: